 PHOTOGRAPHS AVAILABLE BELOW

-In certain countries such as Mongolia, Nepal, the Philippines, and Indonesia, the movement is ongoing, with actions on November 3-4 marking just the beginning.
-The global “Power Up” month of action will continue until December 9, carrying demands for a renewable energy revolution to the COP28 climate talks in the United Arab Emirates.
+The global “Power Up” month of action will continue through to December 9, carrying demands of a renewable energy revolution into the COP28 climate talks in the United Arab Emirates.

 Pascale Hunt; [email protected]; +62 812-3666-1189